 Pastor’s Column

-On the journey with you, Tracy
+Until then, I’m on the journey with you,

 Tracy's Moment